Folkmann advocates as Benton County’s Miss United States Agriculture

 As an advocate for agriculture, Folkmann hopes her voice can be used to help bring attention to Iowa farmers and their hardships through both COVID-19 and the derecho.

 “We feed the nation,” Folkmann said.
 “People need to understand that a meat shortage isn’t because we don’t have animals.
 There’s a worker shortage due to COVID.
 This leaves farmers with less options to take animals to.
-Understanding to key addressing these issues.”
+Understanding is key to addressing these issues.”

 Folkmann is currently attending Cornell College in Mt.
 Vernon to major in Psychology, intent on pursuing either family/marriage counseling or mental health counseling.
 Her goal is to use her knowledge to help ag families through “an ever-changing environment” in the industry.